Skip to content

 Takeaway Thoughts

-MYO-REP training can be an awesome tool for lifters from all walks of life that want to add some hypertrophy-style sets to their workouts.
+MYO-REP training can be an awesome tool for lifters from all walks of life who want to add some hypertrophy-style sets to their workouts.
 I’ve loved programming MYO-REP sets for both myself and my clients.

 This training method can be awesome for saving you time in the gym and for teaching you how to push yourself hard when tackling hypertrophy work.